 Arkansas is the oldest and largest grape juice and wine producing state in the southern United States.
 Altus, Arkansas has been producing wine since the 1800s.
 Altus' wineries were founded by German-Swiss immigrants who settled in the foothills of the Ozark Mountains.
 When prohibition came around, the wineries were less profitable but grapes were still grown and many varieties were created right here in Arkansas!
+As a matter of fact, many of the wineries here use grapes that were specially developed by botanists at the University in Little Rock (the Cynthiana variety).

 Arkansas Wine Quality: